contino/gsd-hello-world/README.md

 This is also where we experiment with new [workflows](https://github.com/contino/gsd-hello-world/tree/master/.github/workflows) some of which have more polish than others.
 The aim is to demo as many features as possible, with the intent that specific implementations will have different requirements and use cases.

-Ideally we'd aim to have all actions referenced using Make and Dockerfiles so they can be run locally too, though for some we've started with using Github Actions and may revisit them later.
+Ideally we'd aim to have all actions referenced using `Make` and `Dockerfile`s so they can be run locally too, though for some we've started with using Github Actions and may revisit them later.

 ### What the pipeline does